Personal loans

 Yes, you can be pre-approved for a personal loan.
 Pre-approval means your loan application will be accepted based on the information you’ve provided.

-The interest rate, loan amount and term length will all be guaranteed, pending final checks from the lender.
+The interest rate, loan amount and term length will usually be guaranteed, pending final checks from the lender.
 Put simply, it’s a ‘what you see is what you get’ deal.

 What can I do if I need to borrow more than they’ll lend?